Exploring Route 204 in AbraRoute 204 - Abra Kalinga Road

 At Km464. the Baquero Country Inn provides a good place to stop for a rest, and have a cup of coffee.

-The Malibcong Welcome Arch is at Km475 and the Kalinga Border at Km490.
+The Malibcong Welcome Arch is at Km475 and the Kalinga Border which ends this section of the Abra Kalinga Road at Km490.

 Rolling Hills Viewpoint – Km 448